 We see this as a win-win for everyone involved.”

-RKWs latest development is a new formulation for FFS (Form, Fill and Seal) films that consists of more than 50 percent “green” polymers, produced in response to the specific requirements of its customer Braskem.
+RKWs latest development is a new formulation for FFS packaging (Form, Fill and Seal) that consists of more than 50 percent “green” polymers, produced in response to the specific requirements of its customer Braskem.
 Compared to conventional FFS films, this new solution offers substantial environmental benefits in terms of lower carbon emissions whilst still achieving the same technical performance characteristics.
 In September 2015, RKW began delivering “green” FFS films to the German Braskem sites in Schkopau and Wesseling.

 The world market for bioplastic materials is growing rapidly as industries and end consumers are looking for sustainable products that help reduce greenhouse gas emissions.
 The Brazilian chemical company Braskem is a major player in the bioplastics market and is pioneering the production of Green Polyethylene (PE) – a thermoplastic resin made from sugarcane-based ethanol instead of crude oil.
 Sugarcane is a renewable and carbon dioxide depleting resource and it absorbs CO2 whilst growing.
 Braskem conducted a unique study in partnership with its suppliers to assess the environmental impact of the Green Polyethylene – I’m green™.
 The results of the life cycle analysis study from cradle to Braskem’s gate indicate that the biopolymer made from ethanol captures 2.15 metric tons of CO2 for every metric ton of green plastic produced.
 Additionally, Green PE is 100 percent recyclable in existing streams.
 As a viable alternative to traditional fossil-fuel derived materials, Green PE combines high performance and excellent process-ability.